What is a grant writer?

-They usually work with non-profit organisations and businesses with the aim to secure funding for projects, services, or goods that the organisation needs on behalf of their agency.
+They usually work with non-profit organisations and businesses on behalf of their agency with the aim of securing funding for projects, services, or goods that the organisation needs.

 Grant writers can also work as consultants to various businesses, foundations, corporations, and government agencies to find contract and work opportunities.

 Here are some key skills required by a grant writer: